-The class is participating in the Small World Initiative, launched in 2012 at Yale University and aimed at discovering new antibiotics to treat the increasingly antibiotic-resistant bacteria threatening health globally.
+The class is participating in the Tiny Earth, previously known as the Small World Initiative, launched in 2012 at Yale University and aimed at discovering new antibiotics to treat the increasingly antibiotic-resistant bacteria threatening health globally.
 Because of the reluctance on the part of major pharmaceutical companies to develop novel antibiotics due to their low profitability, combined with the emergence of antibiotic resistance among human pathogens, the initiative was created to crowdsource antibiotic discovery by enlisting undergraduates worldwide.

 “Over 40,000 undergraduates have participated spanning more than 109 universities,” Wildschutte said.
 “The students are doing important and real microbiology research.”

-Wildschutte revamped the Introduction to Microbiology course and adapted the Small World Initiative this year, making an important shift in the way his class is organized by tying the lecture portion directly to the lab work and the search for bacteria that may kill other, harmful strains.
+Wildschutte revamped the Introduction to Microbiology course and adapted the Small World Initiative, making an important shift in the way his class is organized by tying the lecture portion directly to the lab work and the search for bacteria that may kill other, harmful strains.

 “The lecture portion of the class and the lab portion were always disconnected and operated independently,” he said.
 “I decided to make use of the Small World Initiative here at BGSU, which has been going for the last three years and proven a successful teaching strategy.”

 The search for “super killer bacteria” is also the focus of Wildschutte’s own research, looking at the marine bacteria Vibrio as a possible source for new antibiotics.